MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 When SCT is used to create a profile, you have an option to change the push and authorization url instead of using the default push and authorization server url.
 There is no option for you to rename the default predefined confidential clients.

-When intall Ant task is used to create a profile, you have the option to change the defaut push and authroization serverl url as well as rename and change the client name and credential of the predefined confidential clients.
+When intall Ant task is used to create a profile, you have the option to change the defaut push and authroization server url as well options to rename and change the client name and credential of the predefined confidential clients.

 ***Note: The confidential clients ids should be unique across Administration Service and Push Service.***